 VIVA!
-Youth Singers of Toronto – Sexual Misconduct
+Youth Singers of Toronto Sexual Misconduct Policy

-VIVA! is also committed to providing an environment in which all present are treated with respect and dignity.
-Every person has the right to be free from sexualized misconduct and harassment, including, but not limited to, harassment contrary to the Ontario Human Rights Code (“Code”) and sexual misconduct of any form.
+Every person has the right to be free from sexualized misconduct and harassment, including, but not limited to, harassment contrary to the Ontario Human Rights Code (“Code”)and sexual misconduct of any form.
 Sexual misconduct and harassment of any kind and discrimination will not be tolerated, condoned or ignored from any person, including staff members, volunteers, participants, interns, independent contractors, customers, clients, partners and members of the public.

 Any member of staff, independent contractor, volunteer or intern who is found to be violating this policy by engaging in sexual misconduct or harassment of any kind will be subject to disciplinary action, up to and including the termination of their working/volunteer/membership relationship with VIVA!

 VIVA! is committed to a comprehensive strategy to address sexual misconduct and harassment, including:

 - sharing this policy with all volunteers and staff to make sure everyone knows their rights and responsibilities;

 - providing an effective and fair complaints and investigation procedure;

 - putting preventative practices in to protect our members;

 - promoting appropriate standards of conduct at all times.

 The right to freedom from sexual misconduct and harassment extends to all staff members, independent contractors, volunteers, VIVA! members and community participants.